Active vs Inactive Ingredients in Skincare

 "Active" ingredients aside for a moment - there is a huge field in science called Rheology - the science of how materials flow and deform.
 In cosmetic science, rheology is absolutely crucial.

-It dictates how a product feels on your skin, how easily it spreads, and how effectively it delivers its active ingredients
+It dictates how a product feels on your skin, how easily it spreads, and how effectively it delivers its active ingredients.

 In essence, Rheology is the bridge between a product's formulation and its performance.